 I, for one, had a hard time trusting that an app on my cell phone could accurately tell what was going on inside my body.

-For people like me who prefer physical proof that they are or aren’t currently ovulating, ovulation test strips are a great option.
+For people like me who prefer physical proof that they are or aren’t currently ovulating, ovulation test strips and other tests are a great option.

-At-home ovulation tests provide accurate results, are easy to use, and help you determine when you’ll have the best chance of conceiving a baby…all without the use of an app.
+At-home ovulation tests provide accurate results, are easy to use, and help you determine when you’ll have the best chance of conceiving a baby…all without using an app.

-What are the Benefits of Ovulation Test Strips?
+What are the Benefits of Using Ovulation Tests?

-The hormone works to help the woman’s egg reach the final stages of maturity in preparation for possible conception.
+The hormone works to help the person’s egg reach the final stages of maturity in preparation for possible conception.

-While levels of LH can be found in a woman’s urine at all times, there is a significant spike in the 24 – 48 hour period right before ovulation.
+While levels of LH are in someone’s urine at all times, there is a significant spike in the 24 – 48 hour period right before ovulation.

 By identifying this spike, you’ll have a better idea when you’re at your most fertile.